w3f/polkadot-wiki/docs/learn/learn-nft-projects.md

 For a complete introduction into RMRK, see [this presentation](https://url.rmrk.app/wasmconf) or read [the non-technical docs](https://docs.rmrk.app).

-## Asset Hub
+## AssetHub

-The Asset Hub is a generic assets parachain which provides functionality for deploying and transferring assets — both Fungible and Non-Fungible Tokens (NFTs).
-The Asset Hub currently hosts [Uniques pallet](./learn-nft-pallets.md/#uniques-pallet) and the [NFTs pallet](./learn-nft-pallets.md#nfts-pallet) with NFT 2.0 functionalities.
+The AssetHub is a generic assets parachain which provides functionality for deploying and transferring assets — both Fungible and Non-Fungible Tokens (NFTs).
+The AssetHub currently hosts [Uniques pallet](./learn-nft-pallets.md/#uniques-pallet) and the [NFTs pallet](./learn-nft-pallets.md#nfts-pallet) with NFT 2.0 functionalities.